 Let’s start with the cows, which are by definition ruminants.
 They have a four-chambered stomach called the rumen, which is designed to digest fibrous grasses and other plants.
-When grain and corn (quickly-digested carbohydrates with much less fiber) is fed to cows, it changes the pH of the rumen, making it more acidic and changing the normal, healthy gut flora of the cow.
-This can result in infection, inflammation, bloat, decreased immunity, and a host of other health issues and chronic diseases.
-Cows were meant to eat grass—not grain or corn.
+When grain and corn (quickly-digested carbohydrates with much less fiber) is fed to cows, it changes the pH of the rumen.
+This can result in infection, inflammation, bloat, decreased immunity, an increase in the deadly e.coli 0157:H7, and a host of other health issues.
+Grain-fed cows on large, conventional dairies are sometimes given preventative antibiotics.

 Why do most dairy farmers choose to feed their cows a non-grass-based diet?

 Corn, grain, and even manufacturing by-products are fed to cows for on reason only: the bottom line.
 Conventional wisdom has long held that feeding cows corn and grain equates in higher milk production.
 This might have been the the case 50 – 60 years ago, but unfortunately for most farmers this no longer appears to be true.
 Many family farms (both conventional and certified organic) are stuck on a treadmill—feeding high priced grain and corn to their cows while trying to produce more milk, to cover ever higher rising bills, with an ever-shrinking milk check.

 How do I know if I am getting 100% grass fed dairy products?